 San Diego Mesa College-LRC

-- The emphasis of the assignment is to provide Instructional/technical support to Library instruction classes, Reference Area, and Career Collections.
+- The emphasis of the assignment is to provide Instructional/technical support to Library instruction classes, Technical Services, Open Educational Resources and Circulation.
 This non-paid volunteer assignment includes the following tasks:

 - Assist faculty and students in the use of electronic equipment/computers